cern-it-efp/EOSC-Testsuite/README.rst

 4) Optionally, destroy resources.

-The test set described in the `Tests Catalog <https://eosc-testsuite.readthedocs.io/en/latest/testsCatalog.html>`_ section of the documentation is based on the tests used in the |hnsc| PCP project funded by the European Commission.
+The test set described in the `Tests Catalog <https://eosc-testsuite.readthedocs.io/en/latest/testsCatalog.html>`_ section of the documentation is originally based on the tests used in the |hnsc| PCP project funded by the European Commission.

 .. |hnsc| raw:: html